Research Fellow in Restoration Genomics

 1. Invisible Friends: How Microbes Shape Our Lives and the World Around Us (Published in March 2023). https://pelagicpublishing.com/products/invisible-friends-microbes-jake-robinson?variant=42190054981803

-2. TREEWILDING: Our Past, Present and Future Relationship with Forests (due to be published in August 2024): https://pelagicpublishing.com/products/treewilding
+2. TREEWILDING: Our Past, Present and Future Relationship with Forests (Published in August 2024): https://pelagicpublishing.com/products/treewilding

 Jake has had a leading role in various science documentaries - including Restoring the Urban Microbiome and the CNN (Warner Bros.
 Discovery) documentary on ecoacoustics,

-Jake recently founded the Aerobiome Innovation and Research Hub (The AIR Hub) - an initiative aiming to research and safeguard the beneficial biological components of the air for both human and ecosystem health.
+Jake founded the Aerobiome Innovation and Research Hub (The AIR Hub) - an initiative aiming to research and safeguard the beneficial biological components of the air for both human and ecosystem health.

 Other project websites: